-The compartment can be opened by pulling the lever $\Rightarrow$ fig. 100.
+The compartment can be opened by pulling the lever \Rightarrow fig. 100.

-Always keep the stowage compartment cover closed while the vehicle is in motion in order to reduce the risk of injury caused by a sudden braking or by an accident.
+Always keep the stowage compartment cover closed while the vehicle is in motion to reduce the risk of injury during a sudden braking manoeuvre or in the event of an accident.